 The Paris Climate Accord helped to put climate action on the global map.
-Since it was signed by nearly every nation in 2015, there have been great strides toward reducing our global climate impact—even, and especially, in the country that made it famous.
+Since it was signed by nearly every nation in 2015, there have been great strides toward reducing our global climate impact — even, and especially — in the country that made it famous.

-In some ways, France’s sustainability initiatives are as old as time: slow food, regenerative small-scale farming, preservation of nature, bike and pedestrian-friendly urbanscapes.
+In some ways, France’s sustainability initiatives are as old as time: slow food, regenerative and small-scale farming, preservation of nature, and bike and pedestrian-friendly urbanscapes.
 But, like the rest of the world, too, modernity’s dependency on industry has earned the country a spot on the world’s top 20 biggest emissions-producing countries.

 But things are changing.

 France is now considered a world leader in promoting sustainability.
 Last year, it ranked seventh overall in the Global Sustainability Index U.S. was 41st).
 In 2019, the Economist’s Sustainable Tourism Index ranked France as the top country for its sustainability efforts.
 The Index considers how countries preserve social, cultural, and environmental capital.

 President Emmanuel Macron “has signalled readiness to push French leadership on climate even more aggressively to protect the agreement that bears the name of the French capital,” Terry Slavin wrote in 2017.
 The country showed strong support for the UN’s 17 Sustainable Development Goals aimed at eradicating poverty, inequalities, and protecting the planet.